1259iknowthat/CTF-WRITEUPS/WannaGame-Freshman-2022/U-like-Dat-Packet_.md

 ~pic~

 As you can see, UDP packets with destination port is 25522 have data length, which is decimal values.
 I decided to dump out these contents by using `Export Packet Dissections`, then grep those data bytes out.
 But before doing that, I must use different filter.
-In wireshark sections, we can see ICMP packets, which repeat the previous's data length.
+In wireshark sections, we can see ICMP packets, which repeat the previous packet's data length.
 It will be very sussy if you dump those shitty out so I used this filter: `udp.port == 25522 && !icmp`.

 ~pic~

-This is how I dumped out decimal values after using `Export Packet Dissections`:
+This is how I dumped out decimal values after using `Export Packet Dissections` (you can use `tshark` instead of doing this):

 ```
 ┌──(kali㉿devilmachine)-[/mnt/d/WSL_LAB/Workplace/uit]